nueverest/blowdrycss/docs/quickstart.rst

   extension in minified.
 This means that it is smaller and takes less time to upload and download over the Internet.
   However, minified files are not designed to be human-readable.
 The ``*.css`` is designed to be human-readable.

 - Open each file and see the difference.
+The ``blowdry.css`` contains line breaks and whitespace.
+Whereas, ``blowdry.min.css`` is written as a single line with whitespace removed.

+CSS is Auto-Generated
+'''''''''''''''''''''

 - Look in ``blowdry.css`` for ``.green``. ::